nachtien/ImgurBrowserMPP/imgur_iOS/Pods/Nuke/README.md

 }
 ```

-In addition to `var identifier: String`, you can implement `var hashableIdentifier: AnyHashable` to be used by the memory cache where string manipulations would be too slow.
+In addition to `var identifier: String`, you can implement `var hashableIdentifier: AnyHashable` to be used by the
+memory cache where string manipulations would be too slow.
 By default, this method returns the `identifier` string.
+A
-A common approach is to make your processor `Hashable` and return `self` from `hashableIdentifier`.
+imgur.browser.common approach is to make your processor `Hashable` and return `self` from `hashableIdentifier`.

 <br/>